-The mission of the Technology Center for Emergency Response and Communications, and the Emergency Geospatial Response Team is to fill the technological gap in disproportionately affected counties before during and after a natural or man-made disaster.
+The mission of the G2US, and the Emergency Geospatial Response Team is to fill the technological gap in disproportionately affected counties before during and after a natural or man-made disaster.
 Encourage the effective use of unmanned systems by emergency responders and emergency management agencies by deploying, promoting, training, documenting, analyzing, and generating actionable intelligence to support emergency management agencies.